 Immigrant families have long played an important role helping to build housing wealth in the United States.
 In recent decades, the more than 40 million immigrants collectively in the country increased U.S. housing wealth by $3.7 trillion.
 Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.-born residents.
 In Virginia, immigrants are actively strengthening the state’s housing market.

-International students in the United States contributed more than $30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs through their tuition payments and day-to-day spending.
-Research has found that increases in the number of international students at American universities boosts innovation and patent creation.
+International students in the United States contributed more than $36.9 billion to the U.S. economy in the 2016-2017 school year and supported more than 450,000 jobs through their tuition payments and day-to-day spending.
+Research has also found that increases in the number of international students at American universities boost innovation and patent creation.
 International students represent a small portion of all students in Virginia, but they make a big impact.

 Nationwide, the power of immigrant voters is likely to continue to be a large factor in upcoming elections.
-In 2014, Virginia was home to more than 460,000 foreign-born residents who were eligible to vote, including an estimated 305,000 foreign-born residents who had formally registered.
+In 2016, Virginia was home to more than 510,000 foreign-born residents who were eligible to vote, including an estimated 341,000 foreign-born residents who had formally registered.
 Those numbers are particularly meaningful given the narrow margins of victory that have decided elections in the state in recent years.
-In 2012, President Barack Obama won Virginia by less than 150,000 votes.
+In 2016, Hillary Clinton won Virginia by 212,000 votes.

 |Undocumented Household Income||$4.9B|